Get insider access

 Pets

 The Roborock Q5 is a self-emptying compatible robot vacuum.
 It's effectively a stripped-down version of the manufacturer's pricier S-series models, like the Roborock S7, with a similar LIDAR mapping sensor, a powerful suction motor that's advertised as being able to produce 2700 Pa of suction force, and a 5200 mAh battery that yields a long runtime on a single charge.
-Opting for the pricier Q5+ variant gets you a self-emptying dock that reduces hands-on maintenance requirements.
-That said, it saves on cost with a lighter, cheaper plastic body and the removal of any sort of mopping functionality.
+That said, it saves on cost with a lighter, cheaper plastic body and the removal of any mopping functionality.
+Opting for the pricier mechanically identical Q5+ variant gets you a self-emptying dock that reduces hands-on maintenance requirements.

 Our Verdict

-The Roborock Q5 is very good for bare floors.
-It easily clears away bulky and small debris on this surface type and is small enough to clean under most tables and chairs without getting stuck.
-Unfortunately, it has a hard time dealing with debris in cracks and crevices, as its side brush can fling aside debris rather than direct it towards the primary suction inlet.
-Build quality is good for the most part, though there's some evidence of insufficient sealing inside, as fine allergens can be blown out the top of its LIDAR sensor.
-You can expect a maximum of three hours on runtime on a single charge, which is remarkably lengthy even by the standards of other robot vacuums, giving it plenty of time to clean before it needs to recharge.
+The Roborock Q5 is okay for bare floors.
+It clears away solid debris on this surface type and is small enough to clean under most tables and chairs without getting stuck.
+Unfortunately, it has difficulty dealing with debris in cracks and crevices, like deeper grout lines on a tile floor, as its side brush can fling debris aside rather than direct it toward the primary suction inlet.
+Build quality is good for the most part, though there are notable panel gaps, with fine allergens being able to escape from its LIDAR port.
+You can expect a maximum of three hours of runtime on a single charge, which is remarkably lengthy even by the standards of other robot vacuums, giving it plenty of time to clean before it needs to recharge.

 Pros